We charge based on Total Transfer billing which suits many Managed Hosting customers just fine. Why? It results in lower bandwidth charges.

 Here's a chart of what this equation looks like:

 We have configured our system to include all the IP addresses that are under our management.
-This means we know without a doubt if an IP is foreign and does not reside on our network.
-When we retrieve data for bandwidth billing, we include only inbound/outbound and outbound/inbound traffic.
-Internal traffic is excluded and is not counted in billing.
-For this reason, internal traffic never shows up on the customer portal.
+This means we understand where the data is flowing to and from, within the network or outside the datacenter.
+When we retrieve data for bandwidth billing, we include only inbound and outbound traffic, to and from the datacenter.
+Traffic within the datacenter is excluded and is not counted in billing.
+For this reason, traffic within the datacenter never shows up on the customer portal.